Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

+The purpose of this section is to check whether or not the implemented estimation algorithm returns reasonable results for some simulated examples.
+It is only for the Gaussian case that the true value of the local Gaussian spectral densities $\lgsd{\LGp}{\omega}$ are known, and it is thus important to specifically construct an example where heuristic arguments enable the prediction of the anticipated results.

 The strategy used to create the plots for the simulated data works as follows: First draw a given number of independent replicates from the specified model, and compute $\hatlgsdM[5]{\LGp}{\omega}{m}$ and $\widehatfz[m]{}(\omega)$ for each of the replicates.
-Then extract the median of these estimates to get estimates of the (\mbox{$m$-truncations} of the) true values, and select suitable upper and lower percentiles of the estimates to produce an estimate of the pointwise confidence intervals.
+Then extract the mean of these estimates to get estimates of the true values of $\lgsdM[5]{\LGp}{\omega}{m}$ and $\fz[m]{}(\omega)$, and select suitable upper and lower percentiles of the estimates to produce an estimate of the pointwise confidence intervals.